sheefanaaz123/Natural-Language-Processing-NLP-/TEXT CATEGORISATION/README.md

 ### Sub-Category Prediction Results:
 - Achieved the highest accuracy of 37.58% through the combined efforts of the Voting Classifier and SVM Linear models.

 --- *Note: This README provides an overview of the Text Categorization project.
-For detailed implementation and code, refer to the project files and documentation.*
+For detailed implementation and code, refer to the project files.*